elledevelope/php-mysql-ninja-pizza-project/README.md

 ## What I learned
-This PHP and MySQL tutorial, crafted by [@Shaun (Net Ninja) ](@https://github.com/iamshaunjp), has been my gateway to a comprehensive learning experience.
+This PHP and MySQL tutorial, crafted by [@iamshaunjp](@https://github.com/iamshaunjp), has been my gateway to a comprehensive learning experience.
 Throughout the course, I immersed myself in the basics of PHP, starting from the ground up and applying my newfound knowledge to construct a "Ninja Pizza" website.
 The tutorial thoughtfully explores the seamless integration of a MySQL database, empowering me to efficiently store and retrieve data using SQL.
 Key concepts such as handling forms (POST, GET, etc.), validating data, and redirecting users were thoroughly covered, providing me with a well-rounded understanding of PHP and MySQL. 🍕📊💡

 ## Author